matthew3142/anaplan-api/README.md

 #### How to set up an initial successful manual CSV import
 1. Format the module correctly
-   a) the use of one column for each dimension, with column headers only representing one dimension
+   1. the use of one column for each dimension, with column headers only representing one dimension
-   b) have saved this view by going to `View > Save As`, then the necessary options to have Anaplan favour it
+   2. have saved this view by going to `View > Save As`, then the necessary options to have Anaplan favour it
 2. Export a test version
-   a) after pressing `Data > Export`, use the `Tabular Multiple Column` format and `Include Empty Rows` option toggled
+   1. after pressing `Data > Export`, use the `Tabular Multiple Column` format and `Include Empty Rows` option toggled
 3. Run an import of that file and ensure it works

 ### Program prerequisites